iobroker-community-adapters/ioBroker.km200/README.md

 The adapter still needs the IP (or the network name, for example 'BuderusKM200.fritz.box') and the port address (Port 80 on the device, but if you changed it via a router ...).

+If you add an '!' at the end of the address the adapter will work in debug mode and provide a lot of information!

 Since the adapter must query the data from the system I have defined an update interval, This is set to a minimum of 5 minutes since every update requires a separate query.